-The Office of Student Services and College Police are involved in a coordinated effort to generate, compile and report crime, arrest and student disciplinary information contained in this report.
+The Office of Student Services, the Title IX Office, and the College Police Department are involved in a coordinated effort to generate data, compile and report crime, arrest and student disciplinary statistics contained in this report.
 District employees who hold significant responsibilities for students and campus activities (aka "Campus Security Authorities" as identified by the Clery Act) also provide reportable crime incident information for this report.
-Relevant crime data from all regional law enforcement agencies with jurisdiction in the Southwestern Community College District Clery Geography (On Campus, Non-campus, Public Property), through the Automated Regional Justice Information System (A.R.J.I.S.), are also included.
+Those law enforcement agencies with jurisdiction in the Southwestern Community College District Clery Geography (On Campus, Non-campus, Public Property) are solicited for Clery crime statistics, which are also included in this report.
 The College Police Department closely reviews all data to ensure accuracy and to avoid any possible duplication.